 Master of Science in Athletic Administration

-Athletic Administration, Intercollegiate Concentration, M.S.
-(36 sem. hrs.)- available in traditional and online formats
+Athletic Administration, Interscholastic Concentration, M.S.
+(36 sem. hrs.)

 Applicant must have an earned Baccalaureate degree from an accredited institution of higher learning in Kinesiology, Exercise Science, Physical Education, Biology, or related fields.
 Applicant must have a 2.50 GPA on all undergraduate work, or a 3.0 on the last 40 hours attempted.

 No standardized test required for applicants with an undergraduate GPA of 3.0 or above.

 Applicants with an undergraduate GPA below 3.0 may be admitted by: